 The Dash Cam Mini 2 is an upgraded version of the original Dash Cam Mini.
 This small camera has just two buttons: one to mute the microphone and another button to save clips on the go.
 The device comes in black or white, with a keychain that can be attached to any car key for easy access!

-How to Choose the Best Dash Cam for Your Winter Drive in Canada.
+How to Choose the Best Car Dash Cam Camera for Your Canadian Winter Drive in Canada.

 Listed below is what you should Look For In A Dash Cam: